dami049/Infromationextraction_nlp/README.md

 ## Application Files

 **./persistence/aggregrator.db:**
-This is the database that stores the applicaiton
+This is the database that stores the application

 **/persistence/crud.py**
 This contains the classes for interacting with the database (insert, update, delete, view))